GLOBAL MARKETS-Stocks, euro hit by Greek worries

 * Greek coalition party says will not vote for rescue deal

-NEW YORK, Feb 10 Stocks snapped a five-week winning streak on Friday and the euro slumped as planned wage and pension cuts in Greece hit a new obstacle, raising fear the country may not get the aid it needs to avoid a messy default.
+NEW YORK, Feb 10 Stocks and the euro slid and safe-haven government bonds rose on Friday as the latest effort to impose austerity measures in Greece faltered, casting doubt on the prospects of a bailout deal aimed at averting a messy Greek debt default.

-The leader of the smallest party in Prime Minister Lucas Papademos' coalition government said he could not vote in favor of a 130-billion-euro bailout agreement Greece needs to avoid default in March.
+The leader of the smallest party in Prime Minister Lucas Papademos' coalition government, George Karatzaferis, said he could not vote in favor of a 130-billion-euro bailout agreement Greece needs to avoid default.

-"A lot of the uncertainty that has hung over markets for the better part of the last year remains largely in place," he said.
-"This is a dose of reality for people."

-Indeed, stocks have climbed some 7 percent over the last six weeks, capping off a 25 percent rally seen over four months.
-Optimism hit a crescendo Thursday on hopes Greece would soon receive an second bailout to stave off a default.

-But selling was broad on Friday.
-Declining issues outpaced advancing shares by almost 4 to 1 among New York Stock Exchange-listed shares.
-The CBOE Volatility index, a measure of volatility known as investors' "fear index," spiked more than 12 percent, its biggest jump in three months.
+Selling was broad on Wall Street, with all 10 major S&P sectors negative in early trading.
+The CBOE Volatility index , a measure of volatility known as a "fear index," spiked more than 11 percent, its biggest jump in three months.

+The declines put the benchmark Standard & Poor's 500 Index on pace for its first weekly decline in the past six.

+"Given the fact we've got a 7 percent rally in six weeks and a 25 percent rally in four months, it's perfectly reasonable that we should have a little bit of pause here," said Phil Orlando, chief equity market strategist at Federated Investors, in New York.

-A pre-weekend scramble for safety reversed the previous day's decline in government debt prices.
+A pre-weekend scramble for safety reversed the previous day's decline in government debt prices, spurred by optimism Greece would soon receive a second bailout.
+Those hopes pushed the 30-year U.S. Treasury bond yield to its highest levels since late October.

 "It's all about Greek headlines now.
-Generally speaking, investors don't like being short Treasuries when these things are going on," said David Keeble, global head of interest rates strategy at Credit Agricole Corporate & Investment.
+Markets are facing another face-off and generally speaking, investors don't like being short Treasuries when these things are going on," said David Keeble, global head of interest rates strategy at Credit Agricole Corporate & Investment Bank in New York.

-The benchmark 10-year note rose 20/32 in price to yield 1.97 percent.
-The yield on the 30-year bond slipped to 3.12 percent after hitting 3.23 percent on Thursday, its highest since late October.
-Yields move inversely to prices.

 Earlier, euro zone finance ministers gave a lukewarm response to an inter-party agreement from Athens on austerity measures and set more conditions for Greece to secure a second bailout needed to ensure it can meet debt repayments next month.

-That left the Greek rescue deal in limbo and tempered some of the enthusiasm seen a day ago after Greek political leaders clinched an agreement on austerity after weeks of talks.
+That left the Greek rescue deal in limbo ahead of the weekend and tempered some of the enthusiasm seen in financial markets on Thursday after Greek political leaders clinched an agreement on austerity after weeks of talks.

 "Markets seem to have had enough of it for now," said Credit Agricole rate strategist Orlando Green.
 "It may just be kicking the can down the road again as debt is in unsustainable territory and whether they (Greece) can deliver something long lasting is another question."